tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 * From the Amazon Lex Console, export your bot, intent, and slot using `Amazon Lex` as the target platform, and upload the ZIP files to your repo.

-* Create a short video or animated GIF showing a demo of your Robo Advisor in action from Slack.
+* Create a short video or animated GIF showing a demo of your Robo Advisor in action from the test window.
 Upload the video or animated GIF file to your repo.

 Once you have uploaded all the files into the repo, post a link to your homework's repository in BootCamp Spot.